See if your program is eligible for a Parent Aware Rating.

-To participate in Parent Aware, child care and early education programs must meet basic child safety and health standards by being licensed for child care in the state of Minnesota, or by having their basic child safety and health standards monitored by another approved organization, such as Head Start, school districts, or charter school boards.
+To participate in Parent Aware, child care and early education programs must meet basic child safety and health standards by being licensed for child care by the state, county, or tribal government, or by having their basic child safety and health standards monitored by another approved organization, such as Head Start, public school-based programs, school districts, or charter school boards.

 Licensed Family Child Care and Child Care Centers

-Licensed family child care and center-based programs can take the Full-Rating Pathway to receive a One-, Two-, Three- or Four-Star Rating.
-Programs may also choose to participate in Building Quality, which offers additional time and coaching to programs to learn and implement kindergarten readiness best practices before submitting documentation for their Rating.
+Licensed family child care and child care centers can take the Full-Rating Pathway to receive a One-, Two-, Three- or Four-Star Rating.
+Programs may also choose to participate in Building Quality, which offers additional time and coaching for programs to learn and implement kindergarten readiness best practices before submitting documentation for their Rating.

 Licensed Accredited Child Care

-Licensed accredited family child care providers and licensed accredited child care centers can take the Accelerated Pathway to Rating (APR).
-With a current accreditation, these programs follow a streamlined process to earn a Four-Star Parent Aware Rating.
+Licensed accredited family child care providers and licensed accredited child care centers can take the Accelerated Pathway.
+With a current national accreditation, these programs follow a streamlined process to earn a Four-Star Parent Aware Rating.
 The requirements of child care accreditation match or exceed the requirements of the Full-Rating Pathway.
+Accredited programs that have not participated yet can apply for the Accelerated Pathway at any time.

 Head Start and Early Head Start

-Head Start and Early Head Start center-based programs and their partners –– apply for a Rating through the Automatic Pathway.
+Head Start and Early Head Start center-based programs and their partners may apply for a Four-Star Rating through the Automatic Pathway.
+The application process for a Rating through the Automatic Pathway is embedded in the annual Head Start and Early Head Start annual planning process.